Alanng-Tech/ssl-certificate-checker/README.md

+A PowerShell tool to quickly inspect SSL certificates and track expiration for any website.

 # SSL Certificate Checker (PowerShell)

 PowerShell script to retrieve SSL certificate information from any website.
 Useful for developers and security engineers to monitor certificate validity, expiration, and SSL details.